 Proposed Standards Evaluation Group

 It is proposed that the Payments SEG should be assigned the evaluation of the candidate ISO 20022 messages.
-We also welcome feedback from the Cards SEG.
+We also welcome feedback from the Cards and Foreign Exchange SEGs.

 Use of the ISO 20022 Business Application Header